austin-millan/WAVE-Steganography/README.md

 - Image Encryption by Henon Chaotic System
     - [ ] "Confusion" isn't reached with current image encryption system.
 Only "diffusion" based on pixel values.
     - [ ] The size of decrypted image does not match exactly with original image, even with lossless formats like PNG.
+    - [ ] Issue with lossy format: if encrypting lossy formats (JPG), the output should be in a lossless format to avoid issues with decrypting an image that has lost data.

 ## License